 Pupnat is a village in the interior eastern part of the island of Korcula, about 12 kilometres west of the town of Korcula.
-Pupnat is located on the regional road running along the island.
-The population of Pupnat is about 500 inhabitants and this is the smallest village on the Island.
+The village is located on the regional road running along the island.
+The population is about 500 inhabitants and this is the smallest village on the Island.

-The Illyrian lived around Pupnat, in the area of Mocila, where remains of Illyrian graves were found.
-Location of the village of Pupnat was chosen by its settlers, in the hilly part of the island, not to be noticed from the sea and in this way Pupnat was through the centuries protected from pirates.
+The Illyrians lived around the village in the area of Mocila where remains of Illyrian graves were found.
+Location of the village was chosen by its settlers in the hilly part of the island, not to be noticed from the sea and in this way Pupnat survived as was protected from the pirates through the centuries.

-In Pupnat visitors may buy first-class home-made food: wine, prsut, olive oil, brandy, honey, dried herbs and fruit.
+In the village visitors may buy first-class home-made food: wine, prsut, olive oil, brandy, honey, dried herbs and fruit.

 The families from Pupnat are the owners of the bay of Kneza on the northern coast of the island, with a number of houses and villas rented to tourists.

 From Pupnat, the road climbs up almost to the top of the island from where a wonderful panorama stretches as far as the island of Mljet to the southeast and the island of Lastovo directly to the south.

 Hidden in a valley between high hills, Pupnat is a very pleasant and interesting visitors destination.
 It is the starting point for a number of interesting walking tours: to the peak of the island (Klupca, 568 meters), to the village of Racisce on the northern coast, to the Zukovica valley on the southern coast, and to the town of Korcula, all by a prehistoric walking paths (approximately 3 hrs walk).